 Keeping your items clean and fresh comes down to how you treat and care for your swimwear.
 We have made it easy for you by sending you a care guide with your order.
 This gives you the best chance to be able to keep and sustain your swimwear for as long as possible.
 Please read the care instructions once you receive your order or before you start treating your swimwear.

 Washing and drying

-- leave your swimwear in a sink filled with cool water and a mild soap (mild hand soap or a detergent liquid for delicates) for 30 minutes if you can, to remove residues of chlorine, salt, sunscreen, tanning oil and fake tan.
-To finish, rinse swimwear thoroughly in cool fresh water to remove soap
+- Leave your swimwear in a sink filled with cool water and mild soap (mild hand soap or a detergent liquid for delicates) for 30 minutes if you can, to remove residues of chlorine, salt, sunscreen, tanning oil and fake tan.
+To finish, rinse swimwear thoroughly in cool freshwater to remove soap

 Stretching, marking and colour fading

 - Chlorine pools and heated pools and/or spas/hot tubs that do not have the correct pH balance can cause dye loss or fading as well as damage to the spandex on swimwear

 chemicals, oils, salt and sunlight all take their toll on fabric colours and spandex

 - Immediately after swimming or sunbathing, please shower in cool, freshwater whilst wearing your swimwear or rinse swimwear in the same

 - Spandex is a ‘memory fabric’ which needs 24 hours to return to its original shape/size.
 If you are taking your swimwear on holidays, you may want to consider taking a few pairs so they have time to completely dry and return to shape